 - How much therapy do I need for a hoarding disorder?

-- How can I get a friend or family see a mental health provider?
+- How can I get a friend or family member to see a mental health provider?

-- What should I do if I live with a person who has a hoarder disorder?
+- What should I do if I live with a person who has a hoarding disorder?